freenit-framework/doc/docs/backend.md

 user is assigned to at least one group from first list and all groups in the second list.
 Default values for both are `[]`, which means not to check groups at all.
 First argument is called `groups`, second one `allof`, in case you need to set only one of them.
+In the above example the user can be in either `group 1` or `group 2` but has to be in both, `group 3` and `group 4`.

 ## Used Liraries
 * [Starlette](https://www.starlette.io/)